pat/ruby-event-guides/railscamp/README.md

 ## Sponsorship

+You want to target your sponsorship towards funding "extras" such as:

 - transport (coaches / trains / minibuses to and from the airport)
 - diversity tickets
 - soft drinks and alcoholic drinks
-  - coffee, coffee machines and/or barista
+- coffee, tea, coffee machines and/or barista

+You could also consider:

+- special meals like bbqs or brisket?
+- a fancier selection of drinks
+- hipster food trucks
+- some other amazing thing?

+If you are confident you can get significant sponsorship you could consider subsidising the ticket price.

 ## Catering

+Often the camp itself will provide food, but the catering is often targeted towards school children who are active all day instead of a group of sedentary adults.
+Here's a rough guideline:

+- less carbs
+- more fresh veg
+- simple whole foods

+Ask the venue if you can bring in an external caterer.
+Ask the venue if you can approve/adjust the menu several months before the camp.
+Make sure to emphasise to the camp and the caterers that this isn't a group of school kids.
+Pasta should not be in every meal, eggs must be cooked fresh etc.
+Have fresh fruit available at all times during the camp.

 ## Drinks